 How do I align it with a thick beamsplitter ?

 Aligning a Michelson interferometer with a thick beamsplitter is not as easy but possible of course when you consider the rules mentioned below.
-The discussion is based on the design of figure 5.
+The discussion is based on the design of Fig. 5.